Hugo Vickers

-Hugo Ralph Vickers (born 12 November 1951) is an English writer and broadcaster.
+Hugo Ralph Vickers (born 12 November 1951) is an English writer, broadcaster and biographer.

+He is the author of numerous biographies and works on the British royal family, including Elizabeth, the Queen Mother, Alice: Princess Andrew of Greece, Vivien Leigh: A Biography and Clarissa: Muse to Power.

 Early life

 The son of Ralph Cecil Vickers, M.C., a stockbroker, senior partner in the firm of Vickers, da Costa, by his marriage in 1950 to Dulcie Metcalf, Vickers was born in Lambeth and educated at Eton in the late 1960s and then at Strasbourg University.
 He has a younger sister, Imogen.
 His aunt was the politician Baroness Vickers.

 He is a liveryman of the Worshipful Company of Musicians.

 Other activities

 Vickers was appointed chairman of the Jubilee Walkway Trust in October 2002, which had been founded in 1977 as a lasting memory of the Queen's Silver Jubilee, and later refurbished and updated to commemorate her Golden Jubilee.
 Being in this role, he welcomed Queen Elizabeth II and her consort, Prince Philip, Duke of Edinburgh, to the Mall to celebrate the fiftieth anniversary of the Queen's coronation in 2003, and again on 19 November 2007, when the royal couple unveiled the Diamond Wedding panoramic panel in Parliament Square.
-He is also the Chairman of the Outdoor Trust which puts Walkways into Commonwealth countries.
+He is also the chairman of the Outdoor Trust which puts Walkways into Commonwealth countries.

 Vickers is one of the Deputy Lieutenants of Berkshire.